snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 ## Next Steps

-Here are some suggested steps to continue learning about Snabb Switch.
+Here are some suggested steps to continue learning about Snabb.

 1. Read more on snabbnfv [README.md](https://github.com/SnabbCo/snabbswitch/blob/master/src/program/snabbnfv/README.md) and the other documents in the doc folder [https://github.com/SnabbCo/snabbswitch/tree/master/src/program/snabbnfv/doc](https://github.com/SnabbCo/snabbswitch/tree/master/src/program/snabbnfv/doc)
-2. Before running any performance tests, familiarize yourself with numactl and how it affects Snabb Switch.
+2. Before running any performance tests, familiarize yourself with numactl and how it affects Snabb.

 Do not hesitate to contact the Snabb community on the [snabb-devel@googlegroups.com](https://groups.google.com/forum/#!forum/snabb-devel)